 3.5 Working Group Deliberations on Policy Options for IGO Jurisdictional Immunity

 By end-September 2017, the Working Group co-chairs considered that the Working Group had reached consensus on several likely final recommendations.
-Following ICANN59 in June 2017, the Working Group had focused most of its attention and time on attempting to reach consensus on the issue of IGO jurisdictional immunity.
-Based on community input on the two options that were published for public comment in its Initial Report and the community discussions that took place at ICANN58, ICANN59 and ICANN60, the Working Group developed a list of six possible options (more fully described in Section 2.1 above) for discussion on the question of the appropriate process for final disposition of a case where a losing registrant has filed claim in a national court but the IGO has successfully claimed immunity from the jurisdiction of that court.
-At around this time, the Working Group co-chairs also requested that staff conduct a “check-in” of all Working Group members, to ensure that the membership list was as up-to-date as possible given the length of time that had elapsed since the initiation of this PDP.
+Following ICANN59 in June 2017, the Working Group’s focus had been on attempting to reach consensus on the issue of IGO jurisdictional immunity.
+Its discussions took into account community input on the two options that had been published for public comment in its Initial Report and the community discussions that took place at ICANN58, ICANN59 and ICANN60.
+In September 2017, the Working Group co-chairs had also requested that staff conduct a “check-in” of all Working Group members, to ensure that the membership list was as up-to-date as possible given the length of time that had elapsed since the initiation of this PDP.

 Following extensive Working Group discussions, a list of three options was proposed by the co-chairs for further Working Group consideration.
 This list contained the original two options first published in the Working Group’s Initial Report, with Option 2 having been modified to add specific elements related to the possibility of arbitration and/or limited judicial consideration solely of ownership of the disputed domain names.
 These additional elements were developed based on suggestions made in two of the six options that had been suggested.
 The third option in the final list was one of the six suggested options, and represented a “middle ground” where disposition of the case would differ depending on whether the disputed domain was created before or a certain date.
 In October 2017, the Working Group conducted an informal poll on the three suggested options.
 The poll results were presented to the GNSO Council and community at ICANN60.